Recover 4x more chargebacks and prevent up to 90% of incoming ones, powered by AI and a global network of 20,000 merchants.

 As a store owner or merchant, staying on top of the latest trends in payments and chargebacks is essential for your business.
 For example, knowing about chargeback thresholds can have a significant impact on your company’s bottom line.

-A threshold is the amount of time that must pass before you can be charged with a chargeback.
-When understanding how to address these possible refunds appropriately, it's necessary to gain an understanding of potential limits and when they may apply to you.
+A chargeback threshold is the maximum ratio of chargebacks to transactions a payment processor or card network will tolerate before stepping in with fees, monitoring programs, or account restrictions.
+When understanding how to address possible disputes appropriately, it's necessary to know these limits and when they may apply to you.

 Read on as we explore what you need to know about chargeback thresholds on various platforms when managing dispute resolution around chargebacks.